Best dry cat food 2024 for hungry kitties

 It also contains a powerful superfood blend that includes ingredients like pumpkin, almonds, lentils and broccoli to ensure your kitty gets all the vitamins and minerals they need to stay healthy.

-Containing 100% real salmon as the first ingredient, this formula is grain and gluten free and comes packed with omega fatty acids to support skin, coat and immune health.
+Containing 100% real salmon (or chicken, depending on your flavor choice) as the first ingredient, this formula is grain and gluten free and comes packed with omega fatty acids to support skin, coat and immune health.
+Dr Hasler does note that "this food does contain turkey meal" so even if you avoid the chicken flavor, this diet is "not suitable for cats with sensitivities to poultry".

 (Image credit: Ziwi Peak)